 The island has also signed up to numerous co-operation and information sharing mechanisms.
 These include the Base Erosion Profit Shifting (BEPS) project and Common Reporting Standards (CRS) initiative.
 Jersey also has a central register of beneficial ownership that meets international standards and is party to 52 international tax agreements (39 TIEAs and 13 DTAs), helping facilitate the sharing of information with tax authorities around the world.
 These arrangements also help build long term business relationships with those countries and are also a reflection of Jersey’s commitment to comply with international standards.

 We think that Enness can add long term value and become an important part of the Jersey financial services community.
 Increasing regulation, complexity and fragmentation of the international lending market makes the process of finding the correct, or indeed any mortgage, increasingly time consuming.

 We have strong relations with over 300 global lenders.
 Managing nearly £1bn of mortgage applications (for 77 nationalities) last year, Enness can bring certainty, access and solutions to almost all real estate funding requirements.
 We offer a centralised real estate debt function across multiple jurisdictions and asset classes which can solve almost any mortgage related challenges.
 Our strong relationship with some of the leading local trust companies, law firms and accountants offers a great foundation for ever closer co-operation in the future.

 Our senior management, in the shape of Hugh and Islay, have committed significant time to be in the islands meeting with stakeholders and clients alike.
-We look forward to writing this new chapter in our future and see Jersey as a key part of our long term expansion plans.
+We look forward to writing this new chapter in our future and see Jersey mortgage market as a key part of our long term expansion plans.